-The student name associated with all official student records is the student's legal name.
-This name can only be changed after a legal name change has taken place.
-Students, faculty and staff have the option of entering a chosen name in self-service under the edit personal identity field.
-This is for students, faculty and staff who have a chosen name that they intend to use in all interactions and correspondence rather than their legal name.
+The student name associated with the official student record is the student's legal name.
+This name can be officially changed after a legal name change has taken place.
+However, short of an official name change, students have the option of entering a chosen name in self-service under the edit personal identity field.
+The chosen name is for students who have a name that they have chosen to use in all interactions and correspondence rather than their legal name.
 This is not a nickname.
 The chosen name will appear on class rosters, in advising records, and in other areas that are viewable to C of I faculty and staff.
 Because your legal name was used to create your College-issued email address, submitting a chosen name will not change the College-issued email address.
 To have your email address changed, contact the Registrar's Office to complete an "Information Change Form".
 Please note that not all systems will update to your chosen name, and others may take additional time (for example, approved email changes only happen between semesters).
 If your name fails to update somewhere please contact helpdesk@collegeofidaho.edu for assistance.
-A student may, however, add a preferred name to their student records.
-The preferred name will appear on all class rosters, and can be used for the student's College email account.
-A new ID card will also be issued to the student at no charge.
+A new ID card will also be issued to the student, by request, at no charge.